BeaconCMS/beacon/guides/recipes/create-a-blog.md

 Save and publish the changes.

 Some notes about this layout:
-- The `prose` classes are defined by the tailwind typography plugin and is responsible for making our blog look good.
+- The `prose` classes are defined by the Tailwind typography plugin and are responsible for improving the look & feel of the pages.
 - Conditionally apply the `prose` classes only to the blog posts, not to the home page.

 ## Create the first blog post